First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Results

-In contrast, using the model that has adapted offline on the information gathering trajectories enables seamlessly drifting across all transitions, as shown in the position response and in the plots of the yaw rate and sideslip angle in Fig.~\ref{fig:tandem-overhead}.
-We postulate that the prior model does not capture the transition between gripping and sliding accurately enough to reliably initiate the drift.
-Although the model is meta-trained to be capable of rapid adaptation with little data, results show that online adaptation alone from the prior model does not suffice to seamlessly and quickly initiate the drift and leads to a large transient response.
+In contrast, using the model that has adapted offline on the information gathering trajectories enables seamlessly drifting across all transitions, as shown in the in the plots of the tracking errors in position, yaw rate, and sideslip angle in Fig.~\ref{fig:tandem-overhead}.
+We postulate that the prior model does not capture the transition between gripping and sliding accurately enough to properly initiate the drift.
+Although the model is meta-trained to be capable of rapid adaptation with little data, results show that online adaptation alone from the prior model does not suffice to initiate the drift seamlessly and leads to a large transient response.
 Information-rich data collection prior to deployment clearly helps in reliably performing this difficult maneuver while minimizing the transient response.